axem-solutions/dem/docs/commands.md

 ---

+## **`dem install DEV_ENV_NAME`**

+Install the selected Development Environment.
+DEM pull all the required containerized tools (which are not yet available on the host PC) from the registry and install the Development Environment locally.
+If the same Development Environment is already installed, but the installation is not complete, the missing tool images are obtained from the registry.

+Arguments:

+`DEV_ENV_NAME` Name of the Development Environment to install. [required]

+---

 ## **`dem uninstall DEV_ENV_NAME`**

 Uninstall the selected Development Environment.
 Set installed flag to False if it was True.
 Dem checks whether a tool image is